SAP/spartacus-docs/_pages/telco/tua-pre-release-information.md

 ---
 This document describes what is included in the latest pre-release of TUA Spartacus libraries, such as `next` and `rc` libraries.

-_Last updated February 17, 2021 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus_
+_Last updated March 17, 2021 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus_

 For an overview of what is included in a specific release, see [Release Information]({{ site.baseurl }}{% link _pages/telco/telco-release-information.md %}).